Wafelack/rdfm/README.md

   2. Follow the commit rule, [gitmoji.dev](https://gitmoji.dev) or at least [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
   3. Use [semantic versioning](https://semver.org)
   4. All submited code has to be working.

+# Legal

+RDFM is distributed under the GNU Affero General Public License version 3.0 (AGPL-3.0) as described in the [LICENSE](./LICENSE)

 # Build from source